Ralph-Lee/blog/azure-table-storage-library-for-nodejs-frustrations.md

 	- is OK with `entGen` littered throughout their code whereever they add or modify properties.
 	- will work around

-I'm not saying that the usage of an API should necessarily not cause you to write more code, but it should do its best to help you avoid writing unnecessary code.
-Layering code.
-Translating code.
-Converting code.
+With the usage of an API, you should have a reasonable expectation to write a bit more code.
+However, the API should do its best to help you *avoid writing unnecessary code*: layering/translating/converting code that's there only to accommodate the API.

 #### Working Around Bad Its Implementation

+OK, look, I'm reasonable.
+I can work around this, and I appreciate the reasons behind the API's current state with its `entityGenerator`.
 The likely reason for the odd format due to Table Storage being accessible by OData.
 The Azure Storage team wants to be able to provide types for properties.

-This presents problems.

-- You must specify each property.
-This is a problem if you're expecting to be using a dynamically typed language, and or simply create new properties on the fly.
-This scheme forces you to
-  - decide/declare the datatype of the property
-  - incur code maintenance overhead when adding/removing/renaming/retyping properties on your entities.
-- You must now use this `entityGenerator` on your entities.
-- The `PartitionKey` and `RowKey`

-For the curious, here's [the JSON that is sent to Azure Table Storage](http://i.imgur.com/GriiDft.png).
-It's verbose, but it really doesn't impact me as the user at all.
+For the curious, here's [the JSON that is sent to Azure Table Storage](http://i.imgur.com/GriiDft.png) after it is `entGen`'d.
+It's verbose, but it doesn't impact me as the user at all.

-Instead of going to each method where I'm creating entities (pulled from form elements, constructed from Ajax calls, etc), and littering it with `entGen` all over the place, I wrote a method to transfer all properties.
+The big picture is now that entity that is to be sent to Table Storage needs to be `entGen`'d.
+So in the interest of DRY, instead of going to each method all throughout my codebase where I'm creating entities (pulled from form elements, constructed from Ajax calls, etc), and littering it with `entGen.String()` all over the place, I wrote a method to translate my objects to a state suitable for Table Storeage.
 This method lives down in my AzureTableStorage.js where all the storage related code lives.
+Basically I can code my application as per normal, but anytime the object is sent to Table Storage, it goes through a cleansing function.

-This function basically takes any object given to it, and makes a new Azure Table specific version of it.
-The fucntion creates a new object, and doesn't modify the object passed to it.
+This function basically takes *any object* given to it, and makes a new Azure Table specific version of it.
+The function creates a new object, and doesn't modify the object passed to it.
 The new object gets the Azure-required properties `PartitionKey` and `RowKey`, and then all the properties in the object you pass in.
 EAch property is typed as a `String`, for simplicity's sake.

 	function applyAzureProperties(obj) {
 	  var entGen = azure.TableUtilities.entityGenerator;